stabilaprotocol/documentation-en/docs/architecture/network.md

 1. set `seed.node.ip.list` to SR's ip and port
 2. set `needSyncCheck` true
-3. modify `listen.port`, `http.port` and `rpc.port` if SuperNode and FullNode are deployed on the same server.
+3. modify `listen.port`, `http.port` and `rpc.port` if Governor and FullNode are deployed on the same server.
 4. do not need a private key in `localexecutive`

 The parameters in configuration file that need to modify: